harrislapiroff/chromamine.com/src/posts/3d-printed-irish-whistle-stand.md

 # Details

-The model was designed in [OpenSCAD][] – which some designers consider a form of masochism – using the [BOSL2 library][] – which makes it slightly less masochistic.
+The model was designed in [OpenSCAD][] – which some designers consider a form of masochism[^6] – using the [BOSL2 library][] – which makes it slightly less masochistic.
 I highly recommend it.

 * The code is available on [GitHub][]
 * Pregenerated models in a variety of configurations (different amounts of tolerance, different numbers of posts) are available on [Printables][].